 - Because it can obtain images of structures across a wide range of sizes and types, optical imaging can be combined with other imaging techniques, such as MRI or x-rays, to provide enhanced information for doctors monitoring complex diseases or researchers working on intricate experiments.

-- By taking advantage of the various colors of light in order to see and measure many different properties of an organ or tissue at the same time.
+- By taking advantage of the various colours of light in order to see and measure many different properties of an organ or tissue at the same time.
 Other imaging techniques are limited to just one or two measurements.